Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: The converse construction

 The gluing transformation between the coordinates $y''$ and $z'$ is more complicated, but is now determined entirely by a comparison between \eqref{eq:WY1} and \eqref{eq:WY2}: since the two formulas for $W^\vee$ must glue to a regular function on the mirror, $y''$ must equal the right-hand side of \eqref{eq:WY1}, hence

 This completes the proof of the theorem. \endproof

-The first part of Theorem \ref{thm:converse} is essentially a converse of Theorem~\ref{thm:conicbundle}.
-As before, letting $\tau$ be a fixed complex number, the mirror of $(Y^0, \omega_Y)$ is a complex manifold since the function $\tilde{f}$ is convergent (there are finitely many monomials, and the coefficients converge for fixed $\tau$).
-However the result reveals the need for care in constructing the mirror map: while our main construction is essentially independent of the coefficients $c_\alpha$ appearing in \eqref{eq:Ht} (which do not affect the symplectic geometry of $X^0$), the direction considered here requires the complex structure of $X^0$ to be chosen carefully to match with the K\"ahler class $[\omega_Y]$, specifically we have to take $c_\alpha=1+\kappa_\alpha$.
+The first part of Theorem \ref{thm:converse} is a statement of SYZ mirror symmetry in the opposite direction from Theorem~\ref{thm:conicbundle}; the two results taken together relate the symplectic topology and algebraic geometry of the spaces $X^0$ and $Y^0$ to each other.
+More precisely, we would like to treat $\tau$ as a fixed complex number and view the mirror of $(Y^0, \omega_Y)$ as a complex manifold.
+The convergence of the function $\tilde{f}$ depends only on that of the constants $\kappa_\alpha$, which is unknown in general but holds in practice for a number of examples (see \cite{ChanLauLeung} and other work by the same authors).
+Even when convergence is not an issue, the result reveals the need for care in constructing the mirror map: while our main construction is essentially independent of the coefficients $c_\alpha$ appearing in \eqref{eq:Ht} (which do not affect the symplectic geometry of $X^0$), the direction considered here requires the complex structure of $X^0$ to be chosen carefully to match with the K\"ahler class $[\omega_Y]$, specifically we have to take $c_\alpha=1+\kappa_\alpha$.

 The second part of Theorem \ref{thm:converse} gives a mirror symmetric interpretation of the partial compactification of $Y^0$ to $Y$, in terms of equipping $X^0$ with the superpotential $W^\vee=y$.
 From the perspective of our main construction (viewing $X^0$ as a symplectic manifold and $Y^0$ as its SYZ mirror), we saw the same phenomenon in Section \ref{s:backtoH}.